nicoxmcd/Cloud/Paths/CloudPracticioner/Support.md

 - Account and billing inquiries
 - Service quota increase requests
 - Access to support forums and documentation
-- Access to AWS Health dashboard and AWS trusted advisor health checks
+- Access to AWS Health Dashboard and AWS Trusted Advisor health checks
-- Great for a solo developer, newbie, or getting your feet wet, or in the process of evaluating cloud platforms
+- Great for a solo developer, a newbie, or getting your feet wet, or in the process of evaluating cloud platforms

 **Developer**
 - For experimenting or testing in AWS
-- More customized support, like support tickets
+- More customized support with support tickets
-- But may not be enough for production costs
+- May not be enough for production costs
 - Minimum spend of $29 or 3% monthly of AWS charges
 - Everything in Basic Support plan
 - Access to best-practice guidance and building-block architecture support
 - Prioritized response on AWS re:Post, access to AWS Support App in Slack
 - Unlimited number of support cases via one primary contact (root user) with business-hour email access to cloud support associates
 - Support response times are 24 hours or less for general guidance, 12 hours or less for system impaired
-- Access to support automation workflows (SAW) Self service automations created by AWS support team  with AWSSupport prefix in AWS Support self-service runbooks
+- Access to Support Automation Workflows (SAW), self service automations created by AWS support team  with AWSSupport prefix in AWS Support self-service runbooks
-- Runbooks: help you proactively monitor and identify network issues, collect and analyze logs, and troubleshoot common issues with AWS resources
+- Runbooks: Proactively monitor and identify network issues, collect and analyze logs, and troubleshoot common issues with AWS resources

 **Business**
 - Minimum recommended plan for production workloads in AWS